wjnicholson87/bootcamp-final-project/README.md

 Notes:
 Created a jupyter notebook to use pandas for exploritory analysis.
 In process of creating data frame.
+Desired Features to be added to dataframe:
+- Number of wins
+- Number of losses
+- Avg margin of victory
+- Win percentage
+- Character

 5.Include mockups of a machine learning model and a database.
 Notes: